rocket-pool/RPIPs/RPIPs/rpip-pdao_params.md

 ## Cantina Audit

 This section lists the reasoning presented in the Cantina Saturn 1 audit that led to additional guardrails.
-### megapool.time.before.dissolve
+### `megapool.time.before.dissolve`

 RPIP-59/RPIP-72 define an initial value of 14/28 days and a lower-bound guardrail of 2/10 days, but not an upper guardrail.
-This allows pDAO to accidentally/intentionally set megapool.time.before.dissolve to an arbitrarily large value, which effectively prevents Node Operator or watcher from dissolving their validators if required.
+This allows pDAO to accidentally/intentionally set `megapool.time.before.dissolve` to an arbitrarily large value, which effectively prevents Node Operator or watcher from dissolving their validators if required.
-### maximum.megapool.eth.penalty
+### `maximum.megapool.eth.penalty`

 Trusted oDAO members are allowed to vote on applying penalties to Megapools when they believe that Megapool validators have committed MEV theft.
 The amount of maximum ETH penalty that can be applied over a rolling 50400 block window (~1 week) is bounded by the initial value of 612 ETH.
 RPIP-42 specifies a lower guardrail of >= 300.
 However, it fails to specify an upper guardrail.
 This allows pDAO to accidentally/intentionally vote and change this parameter to any unbounded large value, which allows validators to be arbitrarily penalized by oDAO for MEV theft.

-### notify.threshold
+### `notify.threshold` and `late.notify.fine`

-Node operators (NO) are expected to call notifyExit() to notify the Megapool that one of its validators is exiting the beaconchain.
-If NOs notify less than rocketDAOProtocolSettingsMegapool.getNotifyThreshold() before their exiting validators' withdrawable time, then they are applied a late notification penalty.
+Node operators (NO) are expected to call `notifyExit()` to notify the Megapool that one of its validators is exiting the beaconchain.
+If NOs notify less than `rocketDAOProtocolSettingsMegapool.getNotifyThreshold()` before their exiting validators' withdrawable time, then they are applied a late notification penalty.

-RPIP-72 specifies the initial value of "notify.threshold" to be 12 hours and "late.notify.fine" of 0.05 ether .
-It also specifies a lower guardrail of >= 2 hours for "notify.threshold".
-However, it is missing an upper guardrail which allows pDAO to accidentally/maliciously set this to an arbitrarily high value such that all/many exiting validators will be penalized with the late notify fine[sic].
+RPIP-72 specifies the initial value of `notify.threshold` to be 12 hours and `late.notify.fine` of 0.05 ether .
+It also specifies a lower guardrail of >= 2 hours for `notify.threshold`.
+However, it is missing an upper guardrail which allows pDAO to accidentally/maliciously set this to an arbitrarily high value such that all/many exiting validators will be penalized with the late notify fine.

-The pDAO may be incentivized to intentionally set this to an arbitrarily high value over periods of time when the for-voting members do not plan to exit their validators so that it only impacts other exiting validators[sic].
+The pDAO may be incentivized to intentionally set this to an arbitrarily high value over periods of time when the for-voting members do not plan to exit their validators so that it only impacts other exiting validators.

-### late.notify.fine

-Node operators (NO) are expected to call notifyExit() to notify the Megapool that one of its validators is exiting the beaconchain.
-If NOs notify less than rocketDAOProtocolSettingsMegapool.getNotifyThreshold() before their exiting validators' withdrawable time, then they are applied a late notification penalty.

-RPIP-72 specifies the initial value of "notify.threshold" to be 12 hours and "late.notify.fine" of 0.05 ether.
-It specifies an upper guardrail of ≤ 0.5 ETH for "late.notify.fine".
+It specifies an upper guardrail of ≤ 0.5 ETH for `late.notify.fine`.
 However, it is missing a lower guardrail which allows pDAO to accidentally/maliciously set this to an arbitrarily low value, even zero, so that none of the exiting validators will be penalized with any late notification fine irrespective of when they notify.

-The pDAO members are incentivized to set "late.notify.fine" to zero so that their validators never incur any late notification fine.
+The pDAO members are incentivized to set `late.notify.fine` to zero so that their validators never incur any late notification fine.
 This has an operational cost to oDAO members who are expected to monitor and create exit challenges in such situations.

-### minipool.maximum.penalty.count
+### `minipool.maximum.penalty.count`

 Trusted oDAO members are allowed to vote on applying penalties to Minipools when they believe that Minipool validators have committed MEV theft.
 The maximum number of times MEV theft penalty can be applied over a rolling 50400 block window (~1 week) is bounded by the initial value of 2500 times (per RPIP-58).

 RPIP-58 specifies a lower guardrail of >= 2500 .
 However, it fails to specify an upper guardrail.
 This allows pDAO to accidentally/intentionally vote and change this parameter to any unbounded large value, which allows validators to be arbitrarily penalized by oDAO for MEV theft.

-### network.submit.balances.frequency
+### `network.submit.balances.frequency`

 Trusted oDAO members are expected to timely update network balances of total ETH, staking ETH and rETH for various accounting logic in the protocol.
-The frequency of such updates is controlled by network.submit.balances.frequency, which is initialized to 1 days.
+The frequency of such updates is controlled by `network.submit.balances.frequency`, which is initialized to 1 days.

-RPIP-33 specifies a lower guardrail for network.submit.balances.frequency of >= 1 hours.
+RPIP-33 specifies a lower guardrail for `network.submit.balances.frequency` of >= 1 hours.
 However, it fails to specify an upper guardrail.
 This allows pDAO to accidentally/intentionally vote and change this parameter to any unbounded large value, which prevents timely network balance updates from oDAO, and when combined with max rETH delta enforcement (as specified in RPIP-61) may lead to rETH-ETH depeg and other accounting issues.

-### network.reth.collateral.target
+### `network.reth.collateral.target`

-The network.reth.collateral.target setting is initialized to 0.1 ether, which enforces a target rETH collateralization rate of 10%.
-This is the amount of ETH deposited that is buffered in RocketTokenRETH for any redemptions.
+The `network.reth.collateral.target` setting is initialized to 0.1 ether, which enforces a target rETH collateralization rate of 10%.
+This is the amount of ETH deposited that is buffered in `RocketTokenRETH` for any redemptions.
 Excess ETH above this is sent to the deposit pool to be matched as borrowed ETH for validator staking.
-In case of shortfalls below this target rate, any bonded ETH from node deposits is sent to this RocketTokenRETH buffer.
+In case of shortfalls below this target rate, any bonded ETH from node deposits is sent to this `RocketTokenRETH` buffer.

 However, there are no lower/upper guardrails enforced for this setting.
-If this is set to a very low value, e.g. 0, then there will be no ETH buffered in RocketTokenRETH for rETH burns, which means that redemptions will depend on withdrawals from deposit pool of any unborrowed ETH.
+If this is set to a very low value, e.g. 0, then there will be no ETH buffered in `RocketTokenRETH` for rETH burns, which means that redemptions will depend on withdrawals from deposit pool of any unborrowed ETH.
 In edge-case scenarios where all deposit pool ETH may have been borrowed towards staking, redemptions will fail until there is ETH available again from node deposits, rewards or validator exits.
 Similarly, if this is set to a very large value then there will be lesser ETH available to be borrowed towards staking, which will affect the number of staking validators and therefore the generated rewards/yield.
-### reduced.bond
+### `reduced.bond`

-RPIP-42 specifies a reduced.bond initial value of 4 ETH, which is the amount of bonded ETH per validator currently required for staking more than two validators.
+RPIP-42 specifies a `reduced.bond` initial value of 4 ETH, which is the amount of bonded ETH per validator currently required for staking more than two validators.
 This is expected to be reduced to 1.5 ETH in the forthcoming upgrade to Saturn 2 after Saturn 1.

 However, there are no guardrails enforced on pDAO changes to this setting. pDAO can change this to any value from zero to an arbitrarily large one.